netmanagers/puppet-fail2ban/README.md

         }

 * Configure jails using a template file.
 An example is provided.
-In this case, you can enable or disable jails using an array named "jails"
+In this case, you can enable or disable jails using an array named "jails".
+See the template "jail.local.erb".

         class { 'fail2ban':
           jails_config   => 'file',